chdinesh1089/cts/README.md

-# cts
+# Complaint Tracking System

-complaint tracking system
-This website helps the authorities to track the complaints
+This website lets students register complaints into different categories and helps authorities solve or keep track of them effectively.